Pagure/pagure/doc/usage/upgrade_db.rst

     alembic upgrade head

-.. note:: if pagure's configuration file isn't in ``/etc/pagure/pagure.cfg``
+.. note:: if Pagure's configuration file isn't in ``/etc/pagure/pagure.cfg``
         you will have to specify it to alembic using the command: ::

             PAGURE_CONFIG=/path/to/pagure.cfg alembic upgrade head